azizjaballah/portfolio/projects/iam/setup/installation.md

 ## **🎯 Next Mission: Configuration & Integration!**
 📌 Now that Keycloak is installed, your next task is **setting up realms, roles, and user authentication policies.**
-🚀 Continue to [Initial Configuration](initial_config.md) to complete the setup!
+🎉 **Congratulations, Security Warrior!** You’ve successfully installed IAM and are ready to configure it for battle!🔥

 ---

-🎉 **Congratulations, Security Warrior!** You’ve successfully installed IAM and are ready to configure it for battle! ⚔️🔥
+🚀 Continue to [Initial Configuration](initial_config.md) to complete the setup! ⚔️